-Capital cost ("CAPEX") is divided into initial and sustaining capital costs.
+Capital cost ("CAPEX") is divided into initial and sustaining capital costs, as summarized in Table 1-6, below.
 Initial capital costs include separate estimates for wellfield development and improvements to the existing Johnson Camp plant to get the project into production, including the wellfield piping and electrical infrastructure, solution piping from the wellfield to the Johnson Camp plant and minor improvements to the Johnson Camp plant.
 The sustaining capital costs include the ongoing additions to the wellfield, the two stage development of the Gunnison SX-EW plant, the construction of a sulfuric acid plant, the installation of a railroad siding and railcar unloading facility at the sulfuric acid plant, the addition of the Water Treatment Plant, and capital equipment replacement.
+Estimates have been prepared to a Class 4 level as defined by Association for the Advancement of Cost Engineering.